tinted-theming/tinty/README.md

 ## Usage

+For advanced usage and setup, have a look at the [USAGE.md] document.

 ### CLI

 The following is a table of the available subcommands for the CLI tool (Tinty), including the descriptions and any notable arguments.